artusoma/prinPy/README.md

 1. CLPC-g (Greedy Constraint Local Principal Curve)
 2. CLPC-s (One-Dimensional Search Constraint Local Principal Curve)

-CLPC-g, as the name implies, is a greedy algorithm and will be faster.
+CLPC-g will be faster.
 This is fine for simpler curves.
 CLPS-s has the potential to be much more accurate at the expense of speed for more difficult curves.
 After fitting a curve, prinPy has the ability to project to the curve.

 ### What is a Principal Curve?
 A principal curve, simply put, is a smooth line that passes through the middle of a dataset.
 It then is a one-dimensional summary of a data.